-• The application is designed to operate with your operating system.

-- Other applications run correctly on your computer. - The necessary device drivers are installed. - The application works when it is run on some other computer.
+- The program is designed to operate with your operating system. - Other programs run correctly on your computer. - The necessary device drivers are installed. - The program works when it is run on some other computer.

-If an error message is displayed while you are using the application program, refer to the manuals supplied with the application.
+If an error message appears while you are using the program, refer to the manuals supplied with the program.

-If the application still does not run correctly, contact your place of purchase or a service representative for help.
+If the program still does not run correctly, contact your place of purchase or a service representative for help.